 Philip Hazen Chase was a delightful Frenchman who was related to and worked for the DuPonts when he lived in Paris.
 He was a man of impeccable manners and polished social graces.
-He was no longer entranced by the values of high society and very much up in years (in his eighties) when he met my mother, a woman I came to regard as a Jewish gypsy.
+When he met my mother (a woman I came to regard as a Jewish gypsy), he was no longer entranced by the values of high society and very much up in years (in his eighties).
 Philip was deeply attracted to my mother’s non-conforming, unpredictable ways.
-She brought Philip back to life so to speak and, in turn, he left her his possessions and some funds that made her life in later years not only comfortable but enabled her to become a giver of gifts and very loose loans to relatives, friends, and strangers.
+She brought Philip back to life, so to speak and, in turn, he left her his possessions and some funds that made her life in later years not only comfortable but enabled her to become a giver of gifts and very loose loans to relatives, friends, and strangers.

 Among the possessions he left behind were thousands of letters and historical documents, which are now in my possession.
 They go back several centuries and include numerous genealogies and hundreds of photos of relatives on both sides of the Atlantic.
 With the help of a friend, Gayle Block, the correspondence is now mostly organized by date.
 Some letters and other documents are in French, some in English, and some in Russian.

 I thought Philip had never married, but we discovered his marriage certificate amongst his papers.
 What is curious is that in one document, Philip answers the question as to whether he was married with a written – Yes – but the Yes was erased and No was inserted.
 This provides some hint of the complexities and mysteries associated with Philip’s life.